 The following main actions are undertaken to assure quality:

-2. Assist sources in addressing issues or providing more accurate data.
+Assist sources in addressing issues in order to be able to provide more accurate data.

 11.2.
 Quality management - assessment

-At European level, output standardisation is ensured through the definitions of the formats (list and content of target variables, data format) and the timetable of data transmission.
-This is complemented by Eurostat consistency, integrity checks on the submitted data so that output quality standard is reached.
+At European level, output standardisation is ensured through the definitions of the formats (list and content of target variables, data format, etc.) and the timetable of data transmission.
+This is complemented by Eurostat's consistency and integrity checks on the submitted data so that output quality standard is reached.

 Finally, any data is accompanied with a quality report that analyses the accuracy, coherence and comparability of the submitted data.